-And the current "unsettled weather" in particular is making investors aware of such things: Investments in securities are always exposed to risks that cannot be foreseen.
-Who would have expected a war in Eastern Europe in autumn 2021?
-Who would have bet that the stock markets would put in such good performance in the second pandemic year?
+The current general climate has made it particularly clear to investors that investments in securities are always exposed to risks that cannot be foreseen.
+Who, in the fall of 2021, would have expected a war in Eastern Europe?
+Who would have bet that the stock markets would put in such a good performance in the second year of the pandemic?
 The consequences of such events are exchange rate fluctuations that can be extremely severe.

-In view of such imponderables, investors have to weigh up potential return opportunities against security: Take more risks and accept losses in return, or give greater weighting to security and accept a lower possible return.
-There is, however, an alternative to these scenarios, which optimally combines security and returns when investing money: Debentures in the form of certificate solutions, as offered by Zurich.
+In view of such imponderables, investors have to weigh up potential return opportunities against security: take more risks and accept losses in return, or give greater weighting to security and accept a lower possible return.
+There is, however, an alternative to these scenarios, which optimally combines security and returns for investing money: certificate solutions, as offered by Zurich.

 Participate in performance

-In contrast to shares and funds, but also to traditional debentures such as bonds, a certificate is a more recent type of security.
-It was first offered on the market in the early 1990s.
-Since then, they have evolved rapidly and are now available in countless different versions.
-Nevertheless, they are rarely used among private investors – unjustly, as a look at the details can show.
+In contrast to shares and funds, but also to traditional debentures such as bonds, certificates are a more recent type of security.
+They were first offered on the market in the early 1990s, but since then they have evolved rapidly and are now available in countless different versions.
+Nevertheless, they are rarely used by private investors – unjustly, as a look at the details can show.

-A certificate is a debenture (usually from a bank) whose performance depends on the performance of an underlying asset.
+The performance of a certificate is primarily dependent on the development of the underlying asset.
 Underlying assets can be, for example, individual shares, share baskets, indices, commodities or currencies.
 With a certificate, investors do not acquire ownership rights in a company as in the case of a share, but instead lend money to the issuer, usually a bank.
-Unlike corporate bonds or government bonds, they do not receive fixed interest in return, but participate in the performance of the underlying asset.
+Unlike corporate or government bonds, they do not receive fixed interest in return, but participate in the performance of the underlying asset.

 As with other investment products, investments in certificates are also associated with risks.
-When designing its two certificates, the "CapitalCertificate" and "Zurich Invest Certificate", Zurich paid special attention to risks and the minimization thereof.
-Both certificates have an index as their underlying asset, which only contains Swiss blue chips (shares with a particularly high value) from various sectors with an even weighting.
+When designing its two products, the "CapitalCertificate" and the "Zurich Invest Certificate", Zurich paid special attention to risks and their minimization.
+Both certificates have an index as their underlying asset that only contains Swiss blue chips (shares with a particularly high value) from various sectors with an even weighting.
 This guarantees a well-diversified investment and eliminates the currency risk.
-The same criteria were used by Zurich when choosing the issuer (issuer of the certificates).
+The same criteria were used by Zurich for choosing the issuer of the certificates.

-The advantages of certificates: Extra returns and strong protection against loss
+The benefits of certificates: extra returns and strong protection against losses

-With other investment products, such as funds and shares, private investors only profit if the securities develop positively, i.e. move into the profit zone.
-The two Zurich certificates, on the other hand, also protect investors to a good extent from loss if the index performs negatively.
-This is ensured using sophisticated mechanisms that combine attractive potential returns with a clever protection concept and profit hedging:
+With other investment products, such as funds and shares, private investors only profit if the securities perform well, i.e. move into the profit zone.
+The two Zurich products, however, also offer investors reasonable protection from losses if the index does not perform well.
+This is ensured using sophisticated mechanisms that combine attractive potential returns with a smart protection concept and profit hedging:

 - There is an extra return on the performance of the index.